 After a successful go-live, they trained seven admin staff to work on the remaining 20% of tasks, which needed to automate more bespoke processes.

-- The contractor can get to the site faster, investigate and update the system in real-time
+This means that the contractor can get to the site faster, investigate and update the system in real-time.

-- 60 minutes are saved per day per officer (there are 18 officers) – the annual time savings mean the officer team has increased their work capacity by about two additional officers
+60 minutes are saved per day, per officer (and there are 18 officers).
+The annual time savings mean the Officer Team has increased their work capacity by about two additional officers.

 - Photo and map integration – tasks are more quickly identified